Underground Shiva Temple, Hampi

 Despite being underground, the temple allows limited natural light through narrow openings.

-The Water-Filled Sanctum 🔆
+The Water-Filled Sanctum of the Shiva Temple

 One of the most striking features of the temple is the water that surrounds the Shiva Linga.
 For most of the year—especially during and after the monsoon—the sanctum remains partially submerged.